JaKooLit/Hyprland-Dots/README.md

 - Waybar styles (all those new panel styles require some tweaking) - I kindly request assistance 🙏

 #### 🤷‍♂️ TO DO!
-- [ ] Tweak waybar layouts and Themes - in constant progress
+- [ ] Tweak dots - 🚧 in constant progress
-- [ ] Tweak rofi layouts and Themes in constant progress
 - ~~[ ] Quite possibly switch to starship?
 Although starship has limited themes compared to oh-my-zsh.~~ no plans for now

 #### 🔮 Discord Server